 Select a an exam type

-A 2.2 (or above) UK honours degree or equivalent, internationally recognised qualification in numerate disciplines with adequate content in statistics, including: Mathematics, Statistics, Computational Statistics, Biostastics, Medical Statistics, Social Statistics, Machine Learning, Stochastic models, Probability Statistics, Statistical Modelling, Applied Statistics or Econometrics, Economics, Actuarial Science, Mathematics for Data Science, Applied Mathematics.
+Applicants need to have a 2.2 (or above) UK honours degree or equivalent, internationally recognised qualification in numerate disciplines with adequate content in statistics, including: Mathematics, Statistics, Computational Statistics, Biostastics, Medical Statistics, Social Statistics, Machine Learning, Stochastic models, Probability Statistics, Statistical Modelling, Applied Statistics or Econometrics, Economics, Actuarial Science, Mathematics for Data Science, Applied Mathematics.
+Other academic profiles and students with relevant work experience will be considered on a case by case basis.

 Students living in